14 Different Types of Owls in California

 by CheepShot is licensed under CC BY 2.0

-Of all the several types of owls in California, the Long-eared Owl is an elusive species of owl native to the state.
+Of the several types of owls in California, the Long-eared Owl is an elusive species native to the state.

 They are often spotted in the state’s open woodlands, meadows, and grasslands.

-These birds have a unique look with their long, curved ears and large yellow eyes.
-They have gray-brown bodies and white spots on their wings.
+These birds have a unique look with long, curved ears and large yellow eyes.
+They have gray-brown bodies and white spots on their wings

-The Long-eared Owl is also known for its distinctive “hoo-hoo” call, which can often be heard at night.
+The Long-eared Owl is also known for its distinctive “hoo-hoo” call, often heard at night.

 These owls are nocturnal creatures, so they are most active at night, hunting for rodents and other small mammals.